mrinalcs/mrinalcs.github.io/_posts/2023-07-25-sripali-boys-hostel.md

 image: /img/blog/sripalli-boys-hostel.jpg
 ---

 I was alloted to Elmhirst Boys' Hostel, but distance from our department was too long.
-So I shifted to Sripalli Boys' Hostel
+So I shifted to Sripalli Boys' Hostel where I stayed about one year.

 ## About Hostel

-Its not the best hostel in Visva-Bharati but its near to Sikha Bhavana.
+Its not the best hostel in Visva-Bharati but its near to Sikha Bhavana and Kala Bhavana.
+Its front block-A if for Siksha Bhavana and block-B is for kala bhavana students.

+<iframe src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d14615.297434449187!2d87.6796238!3d23.6822384!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x39f9dcc246314d17%3A0x8b8d0e29dd9e301a!2sSripalli%20Boys%20Hostel%20(Nanda%20Sadan)%2C%20Visva-Bharati!5e0!3m2!1sen!2sin!4v1704380635557!5m2!1sen!2sin" width="100%" height="450" style="margin-top:30px;border:0;background-color:rgba(255, 0, 0, 0.15);border: solid 1px rgba(147, 147, 147, 0.4901960784);padding: 5px;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

  It has a old building structure which actually creat more vive of Visva-Bharati.
 It has all necessary facilities like water, gym, kitchen but none of okey now.
 Its only one water purifier and cooler is running with regular management of students.
 Food quality is poor in kitchen though its managed by students.
 But as Hostel student we were okey with that.

 ![Sripalli Boys' Hostel](/img/blog/sripalli-boys-hostel.jpg)
 *Sripalli Boys' Hostel*